kadetXx/HNG-Script/README.md

 PHP version 7.3 and above MUST be installed,
 Python version 2 and above MUST be installed,
-Dart MUST be installed on your server,
+Dart MUST be installed and
 Java MUST be installed.

 visit https://dart.dev/get-dart to install dart on your local machine.